silasejohn/ee250-final-proj/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is our final project for USC EE250 class.
-We simulated a parking lot management system (parking meter), that will notifiy the subscribed users through email to avoid parking violations or a towing situation.
+We simulated a parking lot management system and added some other functionality and visualization.
+See this writeup for further information: https://drive.google.com/file/d/18WxfGYAZZJHv7pOjswmcGV6ydezgwwc9/view

 ## The group
 Max Chen, USC Electrical Engineering